 Regular Decision : 03/01

 What are you chances for admission to Duquesne University?
 Register now to find out!

 Duquesne Law School is considered to have a Somewhat Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Duquesne is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Duquesne is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Duquesne University 1L section size is 10% larger than law schools in Pennsylvania and 9% larger than all Private law schools.
+Duquesne University 1L section size is 28% smaller than law schools in Pennsylvania and 49% smaller than all PRIVATE law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Duquesne University class of 2017 had an employment rate of 85% with 1% pursuing an additional degree.

 In 2017, 100.0%% of students reported their employment status 9-months after graduation.